How to Use the Fear and Greed Index and Short Signals [Video]

 But in a bear market, the math must favor short traders.
 You have a down market precisely because downtrends are bigger than uptrends.

-Said another way, the Market Index is a barometer for trade success.
+Said another way, the Fear and Greed Index is a barometer for trade success.

-For more on the details behind the Market Index: Crypto-ML Market Index Overview [Video]
+For more on the details behind the Fear and Greed Index: Crypto-ML Fear and Greed Index Overview [Video]

 Crypto-ML Short Signals

 Understanding that we are in a bear market, it is good to position yourself for short trades.
 This means:

 - Signing up for the Crypto-ML Short Signals on the Notifications page.